1. Why be an official?

 You’ll earn more as you gain experience and accept more challenging assignments.

-SCMSOA members also receive payment for travel to and from distant high school game sites.
+SCMSOA members also receive compensation for travel to and from distant high school game sites.

 9. How will I get paid?